eduardovalias/activity-finder/README.md

 # activity-finder
-Website that shows activities to do using Bored API
+An application to find something to do using Bored API